-Source: Federation of Austrian Social Security Institutions.
+Source: BALIweb.
+Federation of Austrian Social Security Institutions.

-The data indicate that the absolute number of workers from EU 27 countries follows a clear and steep rising trend (+106,000, +71% between 2007 to 2012).
-While the absolute number of workers from the region of pre-war Yugoslavia remains rather stable between 2007 and 2012,
+The data indicate that the absolute number of workers from EU 27 countries follows a clear and steep rising trend (+134,000, +89% between 2007 to 2013).
+While the absolute number of workers from the region of pre-war Yugoslavia remains rather stable between 2007 and 2013, the proportion of migrant workers from this region is on a clear decline.
+The same holds for Turkey, apart from cyclical fluctuations.
+Thus, the proportion of EU citizens working in Austria can be expected to continue to rise at the detriment of the source regions of the former foreign workers.